Rolen47/ChangeTime/README.md

 https://github.com/christianhaitian/PortMaster

 After PortMaster is installed save ChangeTime.sh to your "ports" folder and run the script.
+If everything is setup correctly then you should get a blue screen with a "Change Time", "Change Date", and "Exit" menu.